o1-labs/zk-oracles/doc/src/zkoracles/overview.md

 ```

-The zkOracles protocol consists of four phases: 3PC-Handshake, Query Execution, Commit and Proof Generation.
+The zkOracles protocol consists of four phases: 3PC Handshake, Query Execution, Commit and Proof Generation.
 Note that the zkOracles protocol is transparent to the Server.
 The Server runs the standard TLS protocol.

-- [**3PC-Handshake**]
+- [**3PC Handshake**]
 In this phase, the Notary and the Client run several two-party computation protocols to handle the TLS Handshake Protocol with the Server.
 At the end of this phase, the Notary obtains a session key share $k_\mathcal{N}$, the Client obtains another key share $k_\mathcal{C}$.
 Note that $k_\mathcal{N}\oplus k_\mathcal{C}$ is the full session key.
 The detailed description will be given in the next section.

 - [**Query Execution**]